Corporate Policies - Employee Code of Conduct

 Employees must not place their own interests above those of clients or the Group.
 Employees must be aware how conflicts of interest, real or perceived, can arise and that they must be disclosed and managed.

-If an employee is, or may be, in a position where their duty to the Group or its clients conflicts, or appears to conflict with their own interest or that of their family or any other relevant party, the employee must immediately report the matter to Risk & Compliance or People & Culture.
+If an employee is, or may be, in a position where their duty to the Group or its clients conflicts, or appears to conflict with their own interest or that of their family or any other relevant party, the employee must immediately report the matter to Risk & Compliance or People & Communities.

 Employees must also consider how business conflicts, such as ones involving leasing and acquisition transactions, may or can arise.